fabyo0/vote-app/README.md

 ## 🧪 Running Tests

-This project may include automated tests using Pestphp.
+This project may include automated tests using Phpunit.

 ### Run All Tests